web3go-xyz/docs/getting-started/tutorial/how-to-create-your-first-analysis-chart.md

 ![](<../../.gitbook/assets/create-new-analysis-step3-sample2.PNG>)

 4\.
-If your SQL can run without error,  the query result will be listed directly.
+If your SQL runs without error, the query result will be listed directly.

 ![](<../../.gitbook/assets/create-new-analysis-step4-sample2.PNG>)